macsx82/VariantCalling/Readme.md

 This pipeline is adapted to run variant calling on WES data using GATK4

+The complete pipeline is structured as follow:
 There is a pre-pipeline step, which involves the creation of a config files with variables and informations useful to the pipeline

-Then a pre-calling step with some preprocessing of raw data (fastq and bam files) Finally the implementation of GATK4 best practices for variant calling
+Then a pre-calling step with some preprocessing of raw data (fastq and bam files) Finally the implementation of GATK4 best practices for variant calling.
+Alternative calling option will involve samtools as the main caller.

 ---------------------------------------------------------------------------
 ## Steps: